deedee-code/User-Management-API/README.md

 ```

 ## API Documentation
-The API will be available at http://localhost:3000
+The Swagger documentation is available at: http://localhost:3000/api/docs

 ### Endpoints